 (a) On October 6, 2010, an agreement was signed between HMO and a bank.
 In accordance with this agreement, HMO will receive from the bank a line of credit in an amount of \$51,000,000 to finance the Hospitalization Tower.
-The maturity of the line of credit is 10 years, out of which in the first two years, only interest will be paid while the principal will be returned over the following eight years.
-The amount utilized from the line of credit is linked to the CPI and bears interest of 3.95% - 4.90% per year.
-During the period, HMO will be charged a fee of 0.35% on the funds not used.
+The maturity of the line of credit is 10 years, out of which in the first 2 years, only interest will be paid while the principal will be returned over the following 8 years.
+The amount utilized from the line of credit is linked to the CPI and bears interest of 2.3%-4.5% per year.